MolSSI/QCFractal/docs/qcfractal/source/managers.rst

    :alt: Line of communication between server to compute
    :align: center

-The different levels of communication are all established automatically once the user configures the manager, but this does show how information flow from point-to-point.
+The different levels of communication are all established automatically once the user configures the manager, and this image shows how information flow from point-to-point.

 The manager itself is a fairly lightweight process and consumes very little CPU power on its own.
 You should talk with your sysadmin before running this on a head node, but the Queue Manager itself will consume